AdobeDocs/experience-platform.en/help/sources/tutorials/ui/create/adobe-applications/marketo.md

 | `clientId` | The unique client ID of your [!DNL Marketo] instance. |
 | `clientSecret` | The unique client secret of your [!DNL Marketo] instance. |

-For more information on acquiring these values, refer to the [[!DNL Marketo] source connector authentication guide](../../../../connectors/adobe-applications/marketo-auth.md).
+For more information on acquiring these values, refer to the [[!DNL Marketo] authentication guide](../../../../connectors/adobe-applications/marketo/marketo-auth.md).

 Once you have gathered your required credentials, you can follow the steps in the next section.